RenePotocnik/RecRoom-Shirt-Printer/README.md

 ----

-## Getting the right coordinates for importing
+# Getting the right coordinates for importing

-If you have a monitor with a **16:9 aspect ratio** you can skip the calibration, by just entering "n" when prompted to calibrate.
+> If you have a monitor with a **16:9 aspect ratio** you can skip the calibration.

 If your monitor is not a _16:9_ ratio, or if you are not sure about it, calibrate/set your own coordinates by running `Coordinate_Calibration.py` and [following the steps bellow](#prepare-for-successful-calibration).

-### Prepare for successful calibration
+## Prepare for successful calibration

 To calibrate successfully, follow all of these steps **exactly**:
 1. Spawn a `String Variable` using your makerpen.